pvnotpv/pvnotpv.github.io/_posts/2025-01-27-bondingcurve-plotter.md

 >
 > If you're completely new to this; I'm not really sure how much you'll understand this, since I'm going deeper into the concept of concentrated liquidity.
 Still I'll give a brief overview on how the constant product formula works.

 Ohkay so where to start? , Memecoins! yes; Ever wondered exactly "what" those are?
-Or what exactly a "memecoin" is?
+Or what a "memecoin" is?
+It's nothing but